Policies

 Arrivals and Departures

-It is normal for some children to have a difficult time separating from parents and may cry when being dropped off.
+Separation Anxiety and Stranger anxiety is generally from 8-18 months, It is normal for some children to have a difficult time separating from parents and may cry when being dropped off.
 Be assured that I will do everything I can to make this transition as easy as possible.
 I have found that having an arrival routine very helpful to the child to anticipate what to expect.
 After checking your child in, have a brief routine; a hug and kiss good-bye with assurances that you will return when you finish working usually works best.
 You know your child and I will take your lead.
 Experts recommend that you always say good-bye and don't try to sneak out.
 After your child realizes that you are truly gone, they start to playing.
 Feel free to call me after you leave to make sure your child has transitioned.

 To ensure the best care possible, please inform me of any pertinent information at arrival; such as woke up early, went to bed late, had a busy weekend, last feeding, medicine given, had a hard morning, etc.